 - We tie pay to performance.
-The majority of executive pay is variable. - Long-term compensation is subject to extended vesting requirements (five years for RSUs and three years for the cash long-term incentive compensation plan). - We maintain significant stock ownership guidelines for our Named Executive Officers. - We have a clawback policy. - We conduct annual risk assessments.
+The majority of executive pay is variable. - Long-term compensation is subject to extended vesting requirements (five years for RSUs and three years for the cash long-term incentive compensation plan). - We maintain significant stock ownership guidelines for our Named Executive Officers. - We have a clawback policy. - We conduct annual risk assessments of our compensation plans.